 SunCommon® is a proud Certified BCorp (B Corporation) in Vermont and New York State, having passed a rigorous assessment of responsible business practices.
 We are also proud to be a Public Benefit Corporation, organized that way from the very beginning.
 That means it was our choice to be legally bound to put our employees, our communities and the habitat that sustains us all on equal footing with making a profit.

 We feel a huge responsibility to succeed – in order to honor our triple bottom line commitments to people (our co-owners/employees and their families, our customers and residents of the communities where we do business), planet (our proud roots and local stomping grounds in both Vermont and the Hudson Valley, and the broader globe, given climate change) and profit (providing capital to grow, revenue to empower and share among our employees and a reasonable return to our investors).

 Commitment to People

 Each of our team members has chosen the renewable energy industry because we recognize the work as meaningful – to our communities, our local economies, and our planet.
 We start from that shared purpose.
 Our staff works hard to help anyone in Vermont and New York’s Hudson Valley go solar.
-In order to support them in this endeavor, we offer a generous benefit package, which includes a competitive wage, generous benefits package, training and professional development, substantial vacation and health/wellness opportunities, and a culture that nourishes an energized and engaged workplace.
+In order to support them in this endeavor, we offer a generous benefit package, which includes a competitive wage, comprehensive healthcare coverage, training and professional development, substantial vacation and health/wellness opportunities, and a culture that nourishes an energized and engaged workplace.
 Our employees voted us among the Best Places to Work.

 Commitment to Planet and Communities

 Supporting our communities

 Our employees are active in our community, and the communities in which they live.
 We love to participate in local Vermont and Hudson Valley events such as the Corporate Cup 5K, Green Up Day, Magic Hat’s Mardi Gras Parade and the WayToGo!
 Commuter Challenge, to name a few.

 Investing in those with shared values